NorfairKing/sydtest/README.md

 ### Hiding process arguments from tests

 The process arguments are hidden during test suite execution (but not during definition) using `withArgs` so that tests cannot depend on command-line arguments.

+### Fast failures

+By default, tests run until completion.
+With the `--fail-fast` flag, the tests will stop executing as soon as a failure occurs.
+When using the asynchronous runner, it could be that multiple failures have already occurred between the first failure and the cancelling of the other tests.
+In that case all of those failures are reported.

 ### Configurable in three ways